 Atheists are satanists

-Satan (aka. “the devil”) is a supernatural entity who is considered responsible for the evil on Earth.
+Satan (also known as the devil) is a supernatural entity who is considered responsible for the evil on Earth in the Abrahamic religions.
 Atheism is often linked with satanism, i.e., the admiration of Satan.

 But atheists reject belief in the supernatural.
-As Satan is supernatural, atheists reject belief in Satan.
+As Satan is supernatural, atheists reject belief in Satan as well.
 For atheists, Satan is a fictional character — just like all the other mythological figures.
 Thus, atheists cannot be satanists.

 It is mainly Christians, Muslims, and Jews who believe that Satan exists.